-The Inland Ocean Coalition’s unifying charge is to develop a two-way relationship with the ocean and water.
+The Inland Ocean Coalition’s unifying charge is to develop a two-way relationship with the ocean and the inland.
 Those who live among mountains, rivers, and inland cities have a direct impact on the cycles of life in the ocean.
 As the nation's first Inland Ocean Movement, our goal is to be a wellspring for literacy and community engagement across North America.

 For individuals and communities to take an active role in improving the impacts and relationships between the inland, the coasts, and the ocean.